 - Refer to the Status column and select the defects that are ready to be retested.
 To select a defect, click the checkbox to the left of the defect or click anywhere on the line for the defect.
 In the example shown here, DF-3, which has a status of “Closed” has been selected, since "Closed" signifies the defect is ready to be retested.
 The defect status may be different based on your testing process.

-- Click the Add button.
+- Select Add.
 Any test run associated with the selected defect is added to the test runs for the current release.

 HINT: By adding test runs based on linked defect, you will create a separate test run with a fresh execution history.
 Otherwise, if you wish to add to the execution history of the existing test run, you can drag/drop that test run into the new Test Suite.
 See the article Copy or Move Objects in Test Execution.